PHASE 1: Foundation (Years 1 and 2)

 • Beyond Boundaries Seminar (1 credit, Beyond Boundaries Program students only)

-• Beyond Boundaries Course (3 credits)
+• One Beyond Boundaries Course (3 credits, either fall or spring)

 Spring Semester:

-Components of year two will include choosing from multiple…
+Components of year two will include:

-• Networking and Community-building Events
+• Beyond Boundaries Workshops and Events

 These various opportunities are designed to allow students the flexibility to achieve their academic and co-curricular goals beyond the Beyond Boundaries Program, while keeping them connected to the program community.